Douglas Hurd: Retirement

 After his retirement as foreign secretary, Hurd remained a key supporter of John Major, and kept a range of active political involvements as well as taking on some business appointments, most notably as a deputy chairman of NatWest Markets and a board director of NatWest Group, posts he held from October 1995–99.

 Hurd left the House of Commons at the 1997 general election, and on 13 June 1997 was created Baron Hurd of Westwell, of Westwell in the County of Oxfordshire, which enabled him to continue sitting in Parliament as a member of the House of Lords.
 He retired from the Lords on 9 June 2016.

 In December 1997, Hurd was appointed chairman of British Invisibles (now renamed International Financial Services London or IFSL).
 He was chairman of the judging panel for the 1998 Booker Prize for Fiction.
 He became a member of the Royal Commission on the Reform of the House of Lords in February 1999, and in September 1999 he was appointed High Steward of Westminster Abbey, reflecting his long active membership of the Church of England.
 He later went on to chair the Hurd Commission which produced a review of the roles and functions of the Archbishop of Canterbury.

 Hurd is chairman of the advisory council at FIRST, an international affairs organisation.
 Hurd was appointed Commander of the Order of the British Empire in 1974 and Member of the Order of the Companions of Honour in the 1996 New Year Honours.
-He was formerly a Visiting Fellow of Nuffield College, Oxford and Chairman of the German British Forum.
+He was formerly a Visiting Fellow, and is now an Honorary Fellow, of Nuffield College, Oxford and was Chairman of the German British Forum until March 2005.
 On 17 July 2009, he received the honorary degree of Doctor of Letters (Hon DLitt) from Aston University at its Degree Congregation.

 Hurd is a member of the Top Level Group of UK Parliamentarians for Multilateral Nuclear Disarmament and Non-proliferation, established in October 2009.